Why is it not talked about often?

 Running away is a top option if there's still enough distance that he can't catch you or can't catch you easily.

-If there are other people around, calling for help will be your top option.
+If there are other people around, calling for help will be your next best option.

 If there's no one around and running away won't help the situation, arming yourself with a self defense product is the best option.

-Overall, maintaining your distance in general is a very useful tool to implement so that you can thoroughly observe and evaluate others.
+Overall, maintaining your distance in any situation is a very useful tool to implement so that you can fully observe and evaluate others.
 Once you've determined a subject is a credible threat, you can use distance to protect yourself.
 If the credible threat is actively pursuing you, you can use distance to potentially save your life.